National Surface Transportation Safety Center for Excellence Projects

 The NSTSCE steering committee meets biannually to review surface transportation safety research needs.
 FMCSA will provide input into the commercial vehicle operations study that will help further its safety mission.
 A prioritized list of potential projects and a multi-year strategic plan are presented to the steering committee.
 The plan strives to coordinate NSTSCE research activities with those of FHWA and other Federal research programs.
 The steering committee reviews and approves the strategic plan.
-Once the plan is approved NSTSCE/VTTI will ensure that the work plan is developed, and the conduct of the research begins.
-NSTSCE/VTTI will provide the steering committed with updates, project status, and outreach.
+Once the plan is approved, NSTSCE/VTTI will ensure that the work plan is developed and that research is conducted.
+NSTSCE/VTTI will provide the steering committee with updates, project status, and outreach.

-The vision of NSTSCE is to make a significant impact in improving surface transportation safety and leverage partner and sponsor relationships to disseminate results.
+The vision of NSTSCE is to make a significant impact on surface transportation safety and to leverage partner and sponsor relationships to disseminate results.

 FY 2014: $200,000